Visiting Kyoto with kids? Planning a family holiday to Japan’s cultural capital sometime soon?

 Kyoto Gyoen National Garden & Kyoto Imperial Palace

 Kyoto Gyoen is the green lung of central Kyoto.
 Approximately 1.3 km north to south and 0.7 km east to west, the gardens provide an accessible recreational space for anyone to enjoy.
-It is nice garden to visit if you wish to escape away from the rounds of temple and shrine visits and experience nature without having to venture too far out from the city.
+It is a nice garden to visit if you wish to escape away from the rounds of temple and shrine visits and experience nature without having to venture too far out from the city.

 The Kyoto Imperial Palace is found within Kyoto Gyoen National Garden.
 This historic complex was once the home of Japan’s emperors until the capital was moved from Kyoto to Tokyo in the 1800s after the Meiji Restoration.
 Nowadays, you can enter the walled compound where Japan’s emperors once lived to view the ornate palace buildings.
 Best of all, admission is free.